 USNS SIRIUS was the lead ship of the SIRIUS - class of Combat Stores Ship.
-All three ships in this class were transferred from the British Royal Fleet Auxiliary to the Military Sealift Command between 1981 and 1983.
-Decommissioned on July 1, 2005, the SIRIUS was transfered to the Texas Maritime Academy the same day where she is now serving as training ship TS TEXAS CLIPPER III.
+All three ships in this class were transfered from the British Royal Fleet Auxiliary to the Military Sealift Command between 1981 and 1983.
+Deactivated on July 1, 2005, the SIRIUS was transfered to the Texas Maritime Academy the same day to serve as training ship TS TEXAS CLIPPER III.
 Later in 2005 and early in 2006, the ship was used in hurricane relief operations in Louisiana and, therefore, could not undergo a planned refit to comply with USCG safety regulations.
 This prevented the ship from entering service as a training ship for the Texas Maritime Academy.
 In 2009, the ship was eventually decommissioned and transfered to the MARAD for lay-up in the Beaumont Reserve Fleet.
 Sold for scrapping to ESCO Marine, Brownsville, Tx., on May 5, 2014, dismantling was completed on January 22, 2015.

 |General Characteristics:||Keel laid: April 1, 1965|